wanze/Google-Analytics-API-PHP/README.md

 $url = $ga->auth->buildAuthUrl();
 ```

-Provide a link to the auth-url.
-The has to log in with his Google Account and will be redirected back to the redirect-Uri along with a code
+Provide a link to the Auth-Url.
+The user has to log in with his Google Account, accept that your App will access the Analytics Data.
+After completing this steps,
+the user will be redirected back to the redirect-uri along with a code.
-The code is needed to get the tokens
+This code is needed to get the tokens.

 ```php
 $code = $_GET['code'];